stonier/feed_the_troll/doc/reconfiguration.rst

 You will need to prepare the following (no coding necessary!):

-* A yaml defining the dyn-recfg servers you need
+* A yaml defining the default dyn-recfg servers you need
 * A launcher for starting the reconfiguration server
+* (Optional) A yaml defining new dyn-recfg servers to manage, or update default ones
-* A launcher for starting the feeder with your yaml configuration
+* (Optional) A launcher for starting the feeder with your yaml configuration

-If you're familiar with nodelet managers and nodelets, this process is similar.
+If you're familiar with nodelet managers and nodelets, the feeders work similarly.
-When the feeder node launches it sends a request to the server to fire up the specified list of dynamic reconfigure servers.
-When it terminates, it will shoot one last service call off to the reconfiguration server to shutdown the previously started dynamic reconfigure servers.
+When the feeder node launches it sends a request to the server to fire up or update the specified list of dynamic reconfigure servers.
+When it terminates, it will shoot one last service call off to the reconfiguration server to shutdown or reset the previously started reconfigure servers.

 Example - Launch Reconfiguration
 ================================